mcd500/teep-device/README.md

 The Docker images provide an easy to prepare development environment for TEEP-Device.

 ## Preparation for Docker

-For building TEEP-Device with Docker, it is required to install Docker on Ubuntu.
+To build the TEEP-Device with Docker, it is required to install Docker on Ubuntu.

 For the first time users of Docker, please have a look on https://docs.docker.com/engine/.

 The following installation steps is for Ubuntu 20.04

-### Installing Docker
+### Install Docker

 ```sh
 $ sudo apt update